-Amy Catron Flores is active as a cellist in the central Illinois area, and has played as principal cellist with numerous orchestras including Sinfonia da Camera, the Millikin-Decatur Symphony Orchestra, and the Illinois Symphony and Chamber Orchestra.
-She is the cellist with the Kirkland Piano Trio.
-Solo appearances have been with the Charlotte Symphony Orchestra (Florida), the Illinois Symphony Chamber Orchestra, Millikin-Decatur Symphony Orchestra, and the Illini Symphony at the University of Illinois.
-She has been on faculty at Blue Lake Fine Arts Camp, Bands of America Camp, and Illinois Summer Youth Music Programs, in addition to sabbatical replacements at both Illinois State University and Illinois Wesleyan University.
+Ms. Catron has been on faculty and has performed at numerous summer festivals including the International Chamber Music Festival in Bulgaria, Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber Camp and Cello Camp, Bands of America Camp, and Illinois Summer Youth Music Programs.
+She also has held sabbatical replacement positions at both Illinois State University and Illinois Wesleyan University.
 Prior to moving to Illinois, she held a position with the Naples (Florida) Philharmonic.
-Mrs. Flores has performed with many orchestras including the Florida Philharmonic, the Akron and Canton (Ohio) Symphony Orchestras and the Richmond Symphony.
-Her reviews are frequently published in the national American String Teacher’s Association magazine.
-Flores received her B.M. from Eastman School and M.M. from University of Akron.
-Mrs. Flores teaches applied cello, lower string methods, and chamber music at Millikin University.
+She has performed with many other orchestras including the Florida Philharmonic, the Akron and Canton (Ohio) Symphony Orchestras, and the Richmond Symphony.
+She has been seen and heard in live concerts with Jimmy Page, Robert Plant, Harry Connick Jr., Patti Lupone, and others.
+She also performs on viola da gamba in various groups including the Baroque Artists of Champaign-Urbana (BACH).
+Her reviews of new music publications frequently appear in the national American String Teachers Association Magazine.
+Ms. Catron received her B.M. from Eastman School and M.M. from University of Akron.
+She teaches applied cello, string pedagogy, music theory and aural skills, lower string instrument methods, and chamber music at Millikin University.

 Bruce Gibbons is adjunct professor of music at Millikin University in Decatur, Illinois, where he teaches piano and organ and serves as pianist for opera and music theatre classes and productions.
 He accompanies numerous student, faculty, and guest recitals at Millikin, and has performed throughout the United States with various artists.
 Dr. Gibbons holds performance degrees from Colorado State University and Louisiana State University, studying with Wendel Diebel and Jack Guerry.
 In addition to his academic duties he is also organist at First United Methodist Church, and a bassoonist with the Decatur Municipal Band.